 The LC-UPC termination is the standard type fiber optic connector to be used at intersections and communications node cabinets.
 Standard patch cables between patch panels are to be constructed of duplex single mode optical cable with LC-UPC connectors and at 6, 12, 18, or 24 ft. incremental lengths depending on the separation of terminations they are respectively connecting.
 Non-standard patch cables may be encountered to connect to certain types of communications equipment, or while connecting to existing closed loop system equipment.
 In order to prevent damage to patch cables and maintain a well-organized environment, patch cable slack is to be neatly coiled and secured within the patch panel.
-Excessively long patch cables are not to be used to prevent.
+Excessively long patch cables are not to be used due to the increased chances for tangling and unnecessary bends in the cable.
 Patch cable ends are to be clearly and permanently labeled with information indicating the link ID and/or termination point.
 See Figure 12.3 for fiber optic patch cable color coding.